westbigben/Medium-Blogger/README.md

-# Medium Article Automation Pipeline
+# Dev.to Article Automation Pipeline

-An intelligent pipeline using specialized agents to automate Medium article creation.
+An intelligent pipeline using specialized agents to automate Dev.to article creation.

 ## Features